Skip to main content Skip to local navigation

 By: Dr. Gillian Parekh

-Disability is often an unattended and underexplored theme within social justice discourse in education (Pugach, et al., 2021).
+Disability is often an unattended and underexplored theme within social justice discourse in education (Pugach et al., 2021).
 Perhaps this is, in part, because education has historically ignored critical conceptualizations of ability as well as the role education policies and practices play in the construction of disability (Parekh, 2022).
-After all, many of the goals centred within education policy and practice have to do with improving, developing and honing student ability and proficiency in important skills.
+After all, many of the goals centred within education policy and practice have to do with improving, developing, and honing student ability and proficiency in important skills.
 As such, fields such as disability studies in education ask us to consider whether the presence of impairment, whether lived or perceived, immediately positions disabled students in conflict with the education system.

 Schools are often a place where ability is overtly celebrated and in which students are frequently organized by ability.
-The organization of students by ability can occur within a classroom, a school or even across schools within an educational system.
+The organization of students by ability can occur within a classroom, a school, or even across schools within an educational system.
 Examples of this include formal or informal academic streaming, ability grouping in the classroom, placement or enrolment in special education and/or speciality programs, as well as approaches to school discipline such as exclusion, suspension and expulsion.

 These organizational strategies are so entrenched in the practice of schooling that they often appear ‘natural’, based on or justified by ‘neutral’ assessments or measures of ability.
 Many scholars within the fields of Critical disability studies and disability studies in education challenge these premises.
-Critical disability scholarship points to how notions of ability have been primarily used in schools for the purpose of ranking students (Ladwig & McPherson, 2017) to perpetuate class and racial inequity (see Archer, et al., 2018; Domina et al., 2017; Reid & Knight, 2006), and challenge the notion of neutrality of ability-based measures (Parekh et al., 2018).
+Critical disability scholarship points to how notions of ability have been primarily used in schools for the purpose of ranking students (Ladwig & McPherson, 2017) to perpetuate class and racial inequity (Archer, et al., 2018; Domina et al., 2017; Reid & Knight, 2006), and challenge the notion of neutrality of ability-based measures (Parekh et al., 2018).

 When thinking about disability in education, special education is often a key theme to emerge.
 Special education, as a system of services, programs and supports, exists as a support to disabled students.
 However, to access services and accommodations, families are often required to navigate heavily bureaucratic systems where both disability, and potentially students, are approached through a deficit lens.
-Critical disability studies examines how disability is constructed in contrast to dominant norms and ideals.
+Critical disability studies examine how disability is constructed in contrast to dominant norms and ideals.
 This work includes investigating how norms are, themselves, informed by relational identities, social locations, and intersecting forms of discrimination.
 It argues that raced, gendered, and classed perceptions of normative ability are reproduced to uphold the ideologies of white supremacy, heteropatriarchy, and capitalism and that disability is not a singular experience.
-Disability studies in education also examines what and who are pathologized (Connor, 2017), who benefits from such pathologization (Brantlinger, 2006), as well as how racism, classism, and other forms of discrimination impact the outcomes of ability-based systems (Annamma, et al, 2013; Erevelles, et al. 2006).
+Disability studies in education also examines what and who are pathologized (Connor, 2017), who benefits from such pathologization (Brantlinger, 2006), as well as how racism, classism, and other forms of discrimination impact the outcomes of ability-based systems (Annamma et al., 2013; Erevelles et al., 2006).

 Disability justice activists often underscore how notions of ability are evoked to determine who is valued and who is rendered disposable (Mingus, 2022).
 Over the last number of decades, the disability rights movement has made tremendous gains.
 However, many communities continue to be excluded from equitable access and representation.
-As a response to ongoing inequity, Disability Justice was born in community, primarily by disabled, queer people of colour, and has since offered essential principles for action, recognition and solidarity.
-Sins Invalid is a foundational disability justice organization within the disability justice movement and has produced a list of ten principles that support a disability justice framework:
+As a response to ongoing inequity, Disability Justice was born in community, primarily by disabled, queer people of colour, and has since offered essential principles for action, recognition, and solidarity.
+Sins Invalid (2019) is a foundational disability justice organization within the disability justice movement and has produced a list of ten principles that support a disability justice framework:

 1) Intersectionality